culturedigitalskills/2024-360-digitisation/learners/setup.md

 - **Stitching Software**

   Every camera has its software for processing and stitching images.
-For this workshop, we will use the [Insta360 Pro 2 Control App and Stitcher](https://www.insta360.com/download/insta360-pro2).
-There are other proprietary and free software available which can import different formats used from a range of cameras.
-Here are some of them that you can use to stitch spherical panorama photographs:
+Here, we will use the [Insta360 Pro 2 Control App and Stitcher](https://www.insta360.com/download/insta360-pro2).
+There is also other commercial as well as free software available which can import different formats used from a range of cameras.
+Here are some that you can use to stitch spherical panorama photographs:

   - [PTGui](https://ptgui.com/)
   - [Hugin](https://hugin.sourceforge.io/) ([Panotools](https://panotools.sourceforge.net/))